✦ Scandinavian-inspired design, curated for modern living

 Cons:

-One-line verdict: Choose it only after the model label and barrel-tip port both match.
+One-line verdict: Choose it only when both the voltage label and barrel-tip connector match your scrubber.

 Dovety Electric Spin Scrubber with 8 Brush Heads